ASHIQ71/ASHIQ71/README.md

 - 👋 Hi, I’m @ASHIQ71
-- 👀 I’m UX UI developer
+- 👀 I’m Web developer
 - 🌱 I’m working in a IT company
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 mohaboobashek@gmail.com

 <!---
 ASHIQ71/ASHIQ71 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.